-During 2020, the General Fund advanced out \$62,000 to the Lighting District Special Revenue Fund to provide resources for current operating expenses.
+During 2021, the General Fund advanced out \$62,400 to the Lighting District Special Revenue Fund to provide resources for current operating expenses.
+Also during 2021, the Lighting District Special Revenue Fund repaid this advance of \$62,400 to the General Fund as well as repaid an open advance to the General Fund of \$62,000 that was carried over from the prior year.

-Warren County, Ohio Notes to the Basic Financial Statements For the Year Ended December 31, 2020